-The goal of workers compensation is to make sure an employee injured at the workplace receives adequate medical care and lost wages relating to their on-the-job injury, and, if necessary, any retraining necessary to restore them to the workforce.
+The goal of workers compensation is to make sure an employee injured at the workplace receives adequate medical care and lost wages relating to their on-the-job injury and, if necessary, any retraining needed to restore them to the workforce.

 Who Administers Louisiana Workers Compensation?